hzi-bifo/Predicting_PA_AMR_paper/README.md

 feature_curves/feat_and_cparam2perf.R using the classification performance summary data in feat_perf.txt restricted to the best data combinations in best_models.txt produces Figure 4.
 ![alt text](https://github.com/hzi-bifo/Fighting_PA_AMR_paper/blob/master/feature_curves/c-param_vs_perf.png)
 ### Performance saturation by number of samples
-learning_curves/plot_learning_curve_data.R using the performance summary data in table learning_curves/cv_perf_summary.txt produces Figure 6.
+learning_curves/learning_curves.info is a bash script that scripts the entire pipeline for this part of the analysis.
+It is not intended to be run in one go. learning_curves/plot_learning_curve_data.R using the performance summary data in table learning_curves/cv_perf_summary.txt produces Figure 6.
 ![alt text](https://github.com/hzi-bifo/Fighting_PA_AMR_paper/blob/master/learning_curves/learning_curve_selected.png)
 ### Analyzing misclassified samples